ericgibert/supersid/docs/SuperSIDonLinux.md

 Implementation of the SuperSID program to record Solar Induced Disturbances on a Linux platform.

-Program is tested on Fedora 16, 20, 22 on Desktop PC and Debian Wheezy on **Raspberry Pi** & Pidorra.
+Program is tested on Fedora 16, 20, 22 on Desktop PC and Debian Wheezy & Pidorra on **Raspberry Pi** .

 ## Table of Content
 - [Python Requirements](#id-section1)